ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Abstract

 \section{Abstract}

-As Large Language Models (LLMs) continue to advance in performance, their size has escalated significantly, with current LLMs containing billions or even trillions of parameters.
-However, in this study, we discovered that many layers of LLMs exhibit high similarity, and some layers play a negligible role in network functionality.
-Based on this observation, we define a metric called Block Influence (BI) to gauge the significance of each layer in LLMs.
-We then propose a straightforward pruning approach: layer removal, in which we directly delete the redundant layers in LLMs based on their BI scores.
-Experiments demonstrate that our method, which we call ShortGPT, significantly outperforms previous state-of-the-art (SOTA) methods in model pruning.
+As Large Language Models (LLMs) continue to advance in performance, their size has increased significantly, with current LLMs containing billions or even trillions of parameters.
+In this study, we identify notable redundancy across the layers of LLMs, where some layers contribute minimally to overall network functionality.
+To quantify this, we introduce a metric called Block Influence (BI) which use the similarity between layer's input and output to measure the importance of each layer.
+Based on the observation of layer redundancy, we propose a straightforward pruning method: layer removal, which eliminates redundant layers based on their BI scores.
+Our approach, termed ShortGPT, demonstrates superior performance over previous state-of-the-art pruning methods.
 Moreover, ShortGPT is orthogonal to quantization-like methods, enabling further reduction in parameters and computation.
-The ability to achieve better results through simple layer removal, as opposed to more complex pruning techniques, suggests a high degree of redundancy in the model architecture.
+The ability to achieve better results through simple layer removal, as opposed to more complex pruning techniques, suggests a high degree of redundancy across layers, not only in transformer models but also in non-transformer models.
+We hope this work will contribute to future research in LLM compression.